turtl/www/docs/security/index.md

 short, predictable, easy to guess, etc then your data is *not safe*.
 Choose a good password.
 Turtl has no restrictions on password length, we suggest you take advantage of this.
-- __When you invite someone to a board over email.__ Turtl has a feature that allows you to invite someone to share one of your boards via email.
+- __When you invite someone to a space over email.__ Turtl has a feature that allows you to invite someone to share one of your spaces via email.
 Before sending, you are able to set a shared secret for the invite, which makes the invite useless unless the invitee enters the secret when they accept the invite (this secret must be communicated to the invitee separately).
-Without setting this secret, anybody who intercepts the invite email *will gain full access to the board and its data*.
+Without setting this secret, anybody who intercepts the invite email *can gain full access to the space and its data*.
 If you want to share something but need it to be secure, set the secret and communicate it (via phone, text message, etc) to the person you're inviting.
-Please note that the shared-secret method is not as secure as ECC encryption (ECC is used when inviting an *existing* user to a board), but it's a lot better than not having the shared secret at all (if you care about privacy).
+Please note that the shared-secret method is not as secure as asymmetric encryption (used when inviting an *existing* user to a space), but it's a lot better than not having the shared secret at all (if you care about privacy).
-- __When someone you shared data with is compromised.__ If you share notes, boards, or any other data with other Turtl users, you are giving them the ability to decrypt those pieces of your data.
+- __When someone you shared data with is compromised.__ If you share notes, spaces, or any other data with other Turtl users, you are giving them the ability to decrypt those pieces of your data.
 It's possible that the person you shared with isn't who you think they are, or they have a gun to their head and have no choice but to expose your data.
 Be very careful about who you share